dyozie/pivotal-hd-docs/content/introduction/pivotalhd-component.md

 Pivotal HD Components
 --------------------

-Pivotal HD comes packed with lot of tools on the top of Apache Hadoop 2.0 distribution.
+Pivotal HD comes packed with a lot of tools on the top of Apache Hadoop 2.0 distribution.

 An overview of Pivotal HD components is shown in FIG. 1